openl2m/openl2m/docs/installation/openl2m.rst

 .. code-block:: bash

-  # pip3 install --upgrade pip
+  sudo pip3 install --upgrade pip cd /opt/openl2m
-  # cd /opt/openl2m
-  # ./upgrade.sh
+  ./upgrade.sh

 If you encounter errors while installing the required packages, check that you're running a recent version of pip with the command `pip3 -V`.